SAP-samples/teched2025-AD165/exercises/ex3/README.md

 4. Select the **cards** tile, search for **All Ideas** card, select the card listed there and in the next screen click **save** to add it to the section.
 <br>![add card section](/exercises/ex3/images/03_03_0030.png)

-5. You would see the added card at the bottom of the workpage with some existing ideas (pre-created as examples) and as and when users will create new ideas (in Exercise 4), these ideas will start appearing in this UI card.
+5. You would see the added card at the bottom of the workpage with some existing ideas (pre-created as examples) and as when users will create new ideas (in Exercise 4), these ideas will start appearing in this UI card.
 <br>![add card section](/exercises/ex3/images/03_03_0040.png)

 ---

 ## Summary

-You've now added a **Use case repository** page to your workspace that contains a wizard that guides users throught he process of submitting an idea for an AI use cases sand a card that lists all the ideas and their respective status.
+You've now added a **Use case repository** page to your workspace that contains a wizard that guides users throught the process of submitting an idea for an AI use cases and a card that lists all the ideas and their respective status.
 In the next exercise, you will experience your workspace from a user perspective.

 Continue to - [Exercise 4 - Experience SAP Build Work Zone and your workspace as an end user](../ex4/README.md)